Japan

 Funding and other initiatives

-• In January 2024, press reports indicated that Japan plans to spend 3 trillion Yen (US$20 billion) over the next 15 years to support the production of clean hydrogen, such funds to be financed through the GX transition sovereign bonds.
-Reports indicate that Japan intends to set 3.4 kgs of COemissions per 1 kg of hydrogen production as the upper emissions limit to be eligible for the subsidy.
-Reports indicate that a bill that includes the establishment of the support framework is to be submitted to Parliament in the first part of 2024, and that after the law is enacted, business plans will be solicited from companies with subsidy recipients planned to be decided by the end of 2024.
+- In January 2024, press reports indicated that Japan plans to spend 3 trillion Yen (US$20 billion) over the next 15 years to support the production of clean hydrogen, such funds to be financed through the GX transition sovereign bonds.
+Reports indicated that a Bill that includes the establishment of the support framework for businesses is to be submitted to Parliament in the first part of 2024.
+In February 2024, METI announced that Cabinet had approved, amongst other things, the ‘Hydrogen Society Promotion Bill’, to be submitted to the Japanese Diet.
+In May 2024, media reports indicated that the Hydrogen Society Promotion Bill was passed by the Japanese Parliament.
+In a May 2024 press conference, the Minister of Economy, Trade and Industry indicated that after the Bill is enacted, the Government would begin accepting proposals for the support system which would be adopted sequentially once a proposal is ready for implementation.